Announcing an Innovative, Comprehensive Social Advancement Agenda that Can End Our Dark Times

 The Wealth of Nations

-The Wealth of Nations, the title of the famous book authored by the “father of modern economics,” Adam Smith, the 18th-century Scottish philosopher, could be the title of the biography of some Americans.
+The Wealth of Nations, the title of the famous book authored by the “father of modern economics,” Adam Smith, the 18th-century Enlightenment philosopher, could be the title of the biography of some Americans.
 On February 11, 2022, Jeff Bezos had wealth greater than the nations Iceland, Iraq, Ukraine, Ecuador, Lithuania, Costa Rica, and Cyprus combined.
 Elon Musk had the combined wealth of the same nations plus that of Luxembourg.

 No functioning democracy would allow systems to exist where a few individuals could take such a grotesque proportion of the wealth generated by collective action and social resources.